-- Demonstrable educational administration or leadership - Documentable availability to and communication with students - Reliability and enthusiasm relating to contributing to activities and working as a fully participatory member of the teaching team
+- Direct teaching to SOM students in classroom and non-classroom settings including small groups, ward rounds, etc. - Contributions to Curriculum and/or program development - Demonstrable educational administration or leadership - Documentable availability to and communication with students - Reliability and enthusiasm relating to contributing to activities and working as a fully participatory member of the teaching team senior levels there is an expectation of substantial contributions to university community via e.g., accreditation preparation, strategic planning, etc.

 Service contributions include those to the Department and School of Medicine, documented leadership role in School, University or affiliated hospital, and modeling of required professional and ethical standards.
-For faculty at senior levels there is an expectation of substantial contributions to university community via e.g., accreditation preparation, strategic planning, etc.
+For faculty at